statamic/docs/content/collections/docs/forms.md

 ## Your First Form

-Let's pretend you're are a famous celebrity with a large following of dedicated fans.
+Let's pretend you're a famous celebrity with a large following of dedicated fans.
 If this is true, why are you building your own website?
 Who's going to sail your yacht?

 Okay, let's just pretend you're a famous celebrity's _web developer_.
 You've been tasked with collecting electronic fan mail (we'll call it EF-Mail).
 You want to collect the following bits of info from <del>crazed</del> enthusiastic fans: